-Test Substance: For this study, commercial-grades of Omo® detergent, manufactured by Lever Brothers PLC and Ariel® detergent, manufactured by Proctor and Gamble were procured from the local market.
+Test Substance: For this study, commercial-grades of Omo® detergent, manufactured by Lever brothers PLC and Ariel® detergent, manufactured by Proctor and Gamble were procured from the local market.

 Animal Husbandary: Eighty healthy specimens of R. norvegicus were procured from the animal house of the University of Nigeria Nsukka in May, 2014.
-Their weight was between 60 to 120 g.
-The animals were housed in wooden cages and allowed to acclimatize for two weeks before commencing the research.
-Pelleted Growers® feed and water was freely given to the animals.
+Their weight was between 60 to 120 g. the animals were housed in wooden cages and allowed to acclimatize for two weeks before commencing the research.
+Pelleted Growers® feed and water was freely given to the animal specimens.

 Methods: The albino rats were grouped into eight of ten rats each.
 Exactly 40 g of each detergent was weighed out and dissolved in 100 ml of distilled water.
-The control rats were in group one, while the positive control rats which were given 20 g/kg body weight Cyclophosphamide were placed in group two.
-Groups three, four and five were given 3.0, 2.0 and 1.0 g/kg body weight Omo® detergent, respectively, while groups six, seven and eight received 3.0, 2.0 and 1.0 g/kg body weight Ariel® detergent solution, respectively.
+The control rats were in group one, while the positive control which were given 20 g/kg body weight cyclophosphamide were in group two and groups three through eight contained the test rats.
+Groups three, four and five were given 3.0 g/kg body weight, 2.0 g/kg body weight and 1.0 g/kg body weight Omo® detergent respectively, while groups six seven and eight received 3.0 g/kg body weight, 2.0 g/kg body weight and 1.0 g/kg body weight Ariel® detergent solution respectively.
 The rats were exposed to the detergent solutions daily for 100 days.
-Three rats from each concentration were sacrificed bv cervical dislocation after 30 days, 60 days and 100 days of exposure.
-From each rat, five slides were prepared for micronucleus and nuclear lesion tests (based on the method of Utulu and Bakare, 2010) [11].
+Three rats from each concentration were sacrificed by cervical dislocation after 30 days, 60 days and 100 days of exposure.
+From each rat, five slides were prepared for micronucleus and nuclear lesion tests.
 From each animal, 1000 cells were scored under x 1000 objective.
 The two femurs were removed with the aid of surgical blades and cleaned.
-The epiphysis was cut off and the bone marrow flushed with 1.0 ml fetal bovine serum (Sigma Aldrich Cheme GmbH, Germany), into 1.5 ml ependorf tubes that were clearly labeled to reflect the different groups and centrifuged at 2000 rpm for 5 minutes.
+The epiphysis was cut off and the bone marrow flushed with 1.0 ml fetal bovine serum (Sigma Aldrich Cheme GmbH, Germany), into 1.5 ml ependorf tubes that were fully labeled to reflect the different groups and centrifuged at 2000 rpm for 5 minutes.
 The supernatant was removed and the pellet resuspended in another 1.0 ml fetal bovine serum (FBS) in the ependorf tubes, mixed properly and centrifuged again at the same speed.
 The supernatant was again removed and 0.5 ml of FBS was added to the pellet, mixed properly and smears made in grease free frosted slides, fixed in methanol for 10 minutes and left left to air dry at room temperature and finally stained with 0.4% May-Gruenwald stain for 4 minutes, followed by 5% Giemsa stain for 5 minutes.
 After dehydration through graded alcohol and clearing in xylene, slides were mounted in DPX.
 Micronuclei frequency was calculated as follows:

-% frequency of $MN = \frac{Number of cells containing micronuclei}{total number of cells counted}$
+% frequency of $MN = \frac{Number of cells containing micronuclei}{total number of cells counted} \times 100$